abbasmithaiwala/analyse-csv-data/README.md

 ### Backend (Fly.io)

+The backend is configured for deployment on Fly.io:

 1. Install the Fly CLI: [https://fly.io/docs/hands-on/install-flyctl/](https://fly.io/docs/hands-on/install-flyctl/)
 2. Login to Fly: `fly auth login`
+3. Navigate to the server directory: `cd server`
-3. Deploy the application: `fly launch`
+4. Deploy the application: `fly launch` (for first-time setup)
-4. For subsequent updates: `fly deploy`
+5. For subsequent updates: `fly deploy`

+## Typst Templates

+The `typst/` directory contains templates for generating PDF documents:

+- Edit the template files in the `typst/` directory
+- The server uses these templates to generate PDFs for data reports